xemopy/squamble/readme.md

+# Squamble
-# discord goober bot
+Squamble is a discord bot where you have: CREDS!
-lol
+CREDS let you run commands and do funny schtuff.